 They should not be immersed in liquids.
 The eggs would turn soft and spongy and lose their nice shapes

 Absolutely, they are made of paper and are ready to go.
 No need for primer, gesso, or anything like that.

 How to paint Spun Cotton Eggs?

-We believe that the easiest way to paint spun cotton eggs is to insert a bamboo stick in them and use the stick as a handle.
-All spun cotton eggs already have a little hole at the bottom so there is no need to go get the drill :)
+The easiest way to paint them is to insert a pick at the bottom and use it as a handle.
+All spun cotton shapes already have a little hole at the bottom .

-To paint a straight line around the egg, simply spin the bamboo stick while holding the brush still.
+To paint a straight line around the egg, simply spin the wooden pick while holding the brush still.